I did not kill my daughter. I did not kill my husband.Angelina Rodriguez

 …where a child or infant is choking, the parents are with the child.Santa Barbara County Firefighter David Mandeville

 Mandeville removed a piece of plastic from Alicia’s throat, and started CPR.
-Paramedics arrived, but could not save Alicia.
+Paramedics arrived, but they could not save Alicia.

 Deputy Sheriff Ralph Ginter found the pacifier pieces in Alicia’s room.
 He went to the hospital with Angelina.
 Angelina asked Sheriff Ginter for the plastic pacifier backing.